 Candidates will be considered without respect to race, color, religion, national origin, or gender.
 Persons with disabilities, as well as persons from underprivileged backgrounds, are encouraged to apply.
 Competition for the Global UGRAD is merit-based and open to anyone who:

 - Is a Bahraini citizen and residing in Bahrain;

-- Is currently enrolled in full-time undergraduate degree program at a university located in Bahrain and must have completed his/her first year of undergraduate study prior to starting the Global UGRAD Program.
+- Is currently enrolled in full-time undergraduate degree program at a university located in Bahrain and must have completed his/her first semester of undergraduate study prior to starting the Global UGRAD Program.
 Part-time students or correspondence students are not eligible;

 - Has a good academic standing at any accredited university in Bahrain, public or private;

 - Has at least one semester or an equivalent term to complete in Bahrain upon completion of the Global UGRAD Program.
 The program cannot be the final academic term of a student’s undergraduate study;

 - Has leadership potential through academic work, community involvement, and extracurricular activities;

 - Is at least 18 years old of age;

 - Is eligible to receive and maintain the U.S. student exchange visa (J-1) required for the program;

 - Is committed to returning to Bahrain after completion of the program and may not stay on for degree study in the United States as transfers and extensions will not be permitted; and

 - Has a solid command of written and spoken English.
 Please note that limited consideration will be given to candidates who have very strong qualifications in all other respects but who need one semester of pre-academic English training before beginning their Global UGRAD semester of studies.

 - Preference will be given to those who have had little or no experience in the U.S. or outside of their home countries.